Best Superzoom Cameras for Birding: 4 Picks Compared

 Strengths

-• RAW shooting + 4K video and full manual controls for serious-quality results and post-processing
+• RAW (.NRW) and 4K UHD video with full manual controls for serious post-processing

 Limitations